 "are not at all deprived of their contribution to the conformation of opinio juris as to the formation of a customary international law obligation of nuclear denuclearization.
 After all, they are resolutions of the U.N.
 General Assembly itself (and not only of the large majority of U.N. member States which voted in their favour); they are resolutions of the United Nations Organization itself, addressing a matter of common concern of humankind as a whole" (para.
-85).
+82).

-- 31. The contending parties had the opportunity to explain further their respective positions in the cas d'espèce, in their written responses to the questions put to them by Judge Cançado Trindade, in the public sitting of the Court of 16.03.2016 on whether the aforementioned U.N.
-General Assembly resolutions are constitutive of an expression of opinio juris, and, if so, what is their relevance to the formation of a customary international law obligation to pursue negotiations leading to nuclear disarmament, and what is their incidence upon the question of the existence of a dispute between the parties (paras.
-86-92). - 32.
-The presence of evil has marked human existence along the centuries (part VIII).
+- 31. The presence of evil has marked human existence along the centuries (part VII).
 Ever since the eruption of the nuclear age in August 1945, some of the world's great thinkers have been inquiring whether humankind has a future (paras.
-93-101), and have been drawing attention to the imperative of respect for life and the relevance of humanist values (paras.
-102-114).
+83-91), and have been drawing attention to the imperative of respect for life and the relevance of humanist values (paras.
+92-104).
 Also in international legal doctrine there have been those who have been stressing the needed prevalence of human conscience, the universal juridical conscience, over State voluntarism (paras.
-115-119). - 33.
-This is the position upheld also by Judge Cançado Trindade, to whom "it is the universal juridical conscience that is the ultimate material source of international law. (...) one cannot face the new challenges confronting the whole international community keeping in mind only State susceptibilities; such is the case with the obligation to render the world free of nuclear weapons, an imperative of recta ratio and not a derivative of the 'will' of States.
+105-108). - 32.
+This is the position upheld also by Judge Cançado Trindade, to whom - "it is the universal juridical conscience that is the ultimate material source of international law. (...) one cannot face the new challenges confronting the whole international community keeping in mind only State susceptibilities; such is the case with the obligation to render the world free of nuclear weapons, an imperative of recta ratio and not a derivative of the 'will' of States.
 In effect, to keep hope alive it is necessary to bear always in mind humankind as a whole" (para.
-119). - 34.
+109). - 33.
 Within the ICJ, Judge Cançado Trindade has made this point also in his Dissenting Opinion (paras.
 488-489) in the case concerning the Application of the Convention against Genocide (Croatia versus Serbia, Judgment of 03.02.2015).
 He further ponders that "[t]he presence of evil has accompanied and marked human existence along the centuries", with the "increasing disregard for human life"; the "tragic message of the Book of Genesis", in his perception, "seems perennial, as contemporary as ever, in the current nuclear age" (paras.
-121-122). - 35.
+111-112). - 34.
 His next line of considerations pertain to the attention of the U.N.
-Charter to peoples, as shown in several of its provisions, and in its attention also to the safeguarding of values common to humankind, and to the respect for life and human dignity (part IX).
+Charter to peoples, as shown in several of its provisions, and in its attention also to the safeguarding of values common to humankind, and to the respect for life and human dignity (part VIII).
 The new vision advanced by the U.N.
 Charter, and espoused by the Law of the United Nations he proceeds has, in his perception,

 "an incidence upon judicial settlement of international disputes.
 Thus, the fact that the ICJ's mechanism for the handling of contentious cases is an inter-State one, does not mean that its reasoning should also pursue a strictly inter-State dimension; that will depend on the nature and substance of the cases lodged with it.
 And there have been several cases lodged with the Court that required a reasoning going well beyond the inter-State dimension.
 Such reasoning beyond the inter-State dimension is faithful to the U.N.
 Charter, the ICJ being 'the principal judicial organ of the United Nations'" (para.
-125).
+115).